mcasper/git-clean/README.md

 Options:
     -l, --locals        only delete local branches
     -r, --remotes       only delete remote branches
-    -R REMOTE           changes the git remote used (default is origin) -b BRANCH           changes the base for merged branches (default is master)
+    -y, --yes           skip the check for deleting branches -R REMOTE           changes the git remote used (default is origin) -b BRANCH           changes the base for merged branches (default is master)